 The landscape also includes heavily timbered slopes, grassland ridges and benches, and bold basalt outcroppings.
 Elevations range from 1,600 to 8,000 feet above sea level.
 Changes in weather are common, but summers are generally warm and dry with cool evenings.
 Cold, snowy winters and mild temperatures during spring and fall can be expected.
 More about the Forest...The Umatilla National Forest, located in the Blue Mountains of southeast Washington and northeast Oregon, covers 1.4 million acres of diverse landscapes and plant communities.
 The Forest has some mountainous terrain, but most of the Forest consists of v-shaped valleys separated by narrow ridges or plateaus.

-The condition of forest roads can change dramatically without warning; wind, snow and rain events can have substantial and detrimental effects on road and trail conditions causing hazards and obstructions to travel.
+The forest conditions can change dramatically without warning.
 It is advisable to consult your local ranger district office before your trip.